NifTK/NiftyNet/doc/source/config_spec.md

 As an [example in the demo folder](https://github.com/NifTK/NiftyNet/blob/v0.3.0/demos/PROMISE12/promise12_balanced_train_config.ini#L61), `sampler` parameter is set to `label`, indicating that the sampler uses `label` section as the sampling prior.

+###### `force_output_identity_resizing`
+Forces the inferred output shape to match the label shape for regression tasks when the resize sampler is used.
+If the resize sampler is used and this flag is not set to `True`, the network output will be resized to the shape of the input image.

 ###### `queue_length`
 Integer specifies window buffer size used when sampling image windows from image volumes.